PurdueECE264/2019FallProblems/Part3/HW13Arithmetic1/README.md

 that it is different from the earlier expression when parentheses were not used.

+You may ask, "Why bother using postfix?"
+Infix is easier for humans but postfix is easier for machines.

 Using list to evaluate postfix expressions
 ============================================